hashicorp/terraform-provider-azurerm/website/docs/d/data_factory.html.markdown

 ---

-The `identity` block exports the following:
+An `identity` block exports the following:

 * `principal_id` - The ID of the Principal (Client) in Azure Active Directory.